mwritchie/standview/README.md

 This is a basic example which shows you how to generate a Long and Shaw (2005) density management diagram in Reineke space for ponderosa pine with annotation on the right only.
-To assure that the canvas has the proper aspect ratio, on can call open a pdf with 6wx8h configuration.
+To assure that the canvas has the proper aspect ratio, one can call to open a pdf with 6wx8h configuration.
 Note that the file produced will be placed in your working directory for R as defined by setwd():

 ``` r
 library(standview)